 Beef brisket makes great pulled beef, too, but it can easily dry out.
 If you choose to use this cut it should be cooked on the low setting with plenty of fluid.

-Round roast and rump roast can be also be used with less predictable results.
+Round roast and rump roast can also be used with less predictable results.
 Look for well-marbled roasts and be prepared to chop the cooked meat if it doesn’t easily shred or pull apart.

 How to Make Fall Apart Beef Roast in the Crock Pot

 The best, meatiest, most savory fall apart roast beef is made in only 3 easy steps.

 - For optimum flavor, let the chuck roast rest at room temperature for an hour before cooking.
 Whenever you do remove it from the fridge, season it generously with the all purpose seasoning.

 - Make beef broth with bouillon and hot water.
 Then place the beef roast in the slow cooker, pour in the broth, and top with sliced onions.
 Cover and cook until fork-tender.

-- Once done, remove the chuck roast from the Crock Pot and transfer to a plate.
+- Once done, remove the chuck roast from the Crock Pot and transfer it to a plate.
 Shred the beef and then return to the slow cooker.

 Pull apart beef right away while warm, or allow it to cool to room temperature before storing pulled chuck roast in the fridge or freezer as part of your meal planning.

 There are SO many delicious ways to use pulled beef in your favorite dishes.
 Here are just a few great ideas to serve with this with tangy and savory shredded roast beef:

 - leftover pot roast tacos